stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 and carefully over its worn remnants of carving.
 Some bygone influx of water seemed to have acted on the sandstone surface, while there were curious incrustations which I could not explain.
-In places the masonry was very loose and distorted, and I wondered how many aeons more this primal, hidden edifice could keep its remaining traces of form amidst earth&rsquo;s heavings.
+In places the masonry was very loose and distorted, and I wondered how many aeons more this primal, hidden edifice could keep its remaining traces of form amidst earth's heavings.

   But it was the carvings themselves that excited me most.
 Despite their time-crumbled state, they were relatively easy to trace at close range; and the complete, intimate familiarity